 Qualified Local Government Units and eligible Water Purveyors should consider borrowing funds from the NJ Water Bank Financing Program to undertake the construction of water-related infrastructure projects because the Financing Program saves Borrowers money – a lot of it – mostly in the form of interest cost savings; and provides pre-construction technical assistance and post-funding local and financial assistance.
-Funds lent from the State at a 0% interest rate, combined with funds lent from the I-Bank at its AAA-rated interest rate create a blended-interest rate for participants that, in recent years and at current rates, have saved Borrowers typically between 25% to 40% of their loan amount versus the project being financed in similar fashion, independently by the Borrowers.
-Since its inception, the Financing Program has saved Borrowers at least $3 billion through lower interest costs, and created over 123,000 direct construction jobs, adding vital economic activity to the State in the process.
+Funds lent from the State at a 0% interest rate, combined with funds lent from the I-Bank at its AAA-rated interest rate create a blended-interest rate for participants that, in recent years and at current rates, have saved Borrowers typically between 25% to 40% of their loan amount versus the project being financed in similar fashion, independently by the borrowers.
+Since its inception, the Financing Program has saved borrowers at least $2.77 billion through lower interest costs, and created an estimated 149,000 direct construction jobs, adding vital economic activity to the State in the process.

-For a comparison between financing a project through the Water Bank program versus independent financing, visit the NJEIT's Wise Calculator.
+For a comparison between financing a project through the Water Bank program versus independent financing, visit the NJWB's Wise Calculator.

 Earnings on investments in all bond funds, including the Project fund, Revenue fund and Borrower-funded Debt Service Reserve funds, are distributed to Borrowers as credits toward their debt service payments.